MarcGueury/oci-genai-agent-ext-lab/0-intro/intro.md

 - Word, Excel, Powerpoint, ... using OCI Functions
 - Websites using Sitemap

+The installation uses Terraform.

 ![Screenshot](images/when-was-jazz-created.png)

-From the 3rd lab, we will create 3 user interfaces for the above using the following tools:
+From the lab 2/3/4, we will create 3 user interfaces for the above using the following tools:
+- APEX
+- A Python library Streamlit
 - Oracle Digital Assistant
-- APEX
-- A python library Streamlit

 Estimated Workshop Time: 90 minutes